iChillieman/ChillieWalletAndroid/README.md

 - [AuthService is always watching the clock](https://github.com/iChillieman/ChillieWalletAndroid/blob/master/app/src/main/java/com/chillieman/chilliewallet/service/AuthService.kt#L40), waiting for time to run out
 - [MainActivity will launch the AuthActivity](https://github.com/iChillieman/ChillieWalletAndroid/blob/master/app/src/main/java/com/chillieman/chilliewallet/ui/main/MainActivity.kt#L50), preventing use of the app until the correct pincode is entered.

+# Architecture:
+- This project is using an MVVM architecture heavily relying on LiveData, Dagger, and RxJava2.
+- Any Written code from Chillieman is done in Kotlin.
+There are some files that were automatically generated in java by the Web3j Library, but those will be converted into Kotlin as i want this project to be 100% Kotlin.
+- The databse uses Room, and DAOs are used to communicate with the Database.
+- Repositories are responsible for managing Cached data, databse communications, and fetching data from the Web.
+- Managers use the Repositories and other injected classes to abstract business logic.
+- ViewModels fetch results from Managers & Repositories, updating LiveData, which is observed by the UI components, and used to update the screen.

 # ChillieWallet
 ChillieWallet is an upcoming mobile application that will let DeFi investors utilize Limit Orders on any Decentralized Exchange (such as UniSwap or PancakeSwap)